The prescribed mean curvature equation in weakly regular domains: Some technical tools

 \end{thm}

-The next proposition shows that the weak normal trace is a proper extension of the normal component of the usual trace of $\xi$ on $\de\Omega$, whenever such a trace exists in measure-theoretic sense. \begin{prop} Let $\Omega\subset \R^{n}$ be open, bounded and satisfying \eqref{eq:key} and \eqref{eq:weakmildreg}.
+The next proposition shows that the weak normal trace is a proper extension of the normal component of the usual trace of $\xi$ on $\de\Omega$, whenever such a trace exists in measure-theoretic sense. \begin{prop} Let $\Omega\subset \R^{n}$ be open, bounded and weakly regular.
 Let $\xi\in X(\Omega)$ and let $z\in \de^{*}\Omega$ be a Lebesgue point for the weak normal trace $[\xi\cdot \nu]$.
 Assume

 then

 \end{prop} \begin{proof} We can assume that $z=0$ up to a translation.
 We fix a sequence $r_{i}\downarrow 0$ as $i\to\infty$.
 Given any function (or vector field) $f$ defined in $\Omega$, we set

 We note that $D f_{i}(y) = r_{i} Df(r_{i}y)$ in the sense of distributions.
 By \eqref{eq:aplim} we infer that for all $\alpha>0$ the set